renjipanicker/lemonex/README.md

 In LEMONEX mode, the error token is always enabled, and used on lexer error.

 Lemonex has been developed against the most recent commit on sqlite3 trunk as of 22nd June 2015.

+<h2>Contact</h2>
+Any feedback, comments, suggestions will be gratefully accepted and worked on.
+Drop me a note at renjipanicker@gmail.com